eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 # Introduction

-This tutorial shows you how to refine your existing public transit (PT) simulation scenario with data in the [General Transit Specification Format](https://developers.google.com/transit/gtfs) (GTFS format) which is available for many regions.
+This tutorial shows you how to refine your existing public transit (PT) simulation scenario with data in the [General Transit Specification Format](https://developers.google.com/transit/gtfs) (GTFS) which is available for many regions.
 It is advisable to do the [Public Transport Tutorial](PT_from_OpenStreetMap.md) first.